 We found 7 neurologists who accept Humana Gold HMO near Columbus, GA.

 Dr. Mohammed Pathan is a physician who specializes in neurophysiology and neurology (brain & spinal cord disease).
-Dr. Pathan takes Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
-His education and training includes medical school at Liaquat University of Medical and Health Sciences and residency at Nassau University Medical Center.
-He is affiliated with Saint Agnes Hospital.
+He is professionally affiliated with Saint Agnes Hospital.
+Dr. Pathan honors Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+Before completing his residency at Nassau University Medical Center, Dr. Pathan attended medical school at Liaquat University of Medical and Health Sciences.

 Conditions / Treatments